Tips for Using Insulation

 Here are some tips for insulating your home that can save you money and boost your comfort.

 1. R-value isn’t everything — R-value measures resistance to heat flow through a specified thickness of material.
 Generally speaking, the higher the R-value of insulation, the better.
 But other factors such as wind, temperature changes and humidity can affect how well a home maintains a constant temperature.
 Seek a range of opinions from professionals before settling on a single strategy for insulating your home.
-You should also considering asking your local utility provider to perform an energy audit, Burns says.
+You should also considering asking your local utility provider to perform an energy audit.
 Many offer this service free of charge.

 2. Inspect your attic — “If you can see the joists in your attic, you need more insulation, even if the joists are 8 or 10 inches deep and the bays are full of insulation,” Lea says.
 Every joist acts as a “thermal bridge,” he explains, conducting heat out of the home in the winter and into the home during the summer.
 Cover joists with insulation to close the gap in your home’s thermal envelope.